Frequently Asked Questions

 Clarke and Mayer regard scenarios as being any group or cluster activities that have been assembled to address a learning goal.

 This sometimes gets confusing.
-Some groups, such as WAVES, regards 'virtual patients' and 'virtual scenarios' as being the same thing: the term 'virtual scenario' simply demedicalizes the concept.
+Some groups, such as WAVES, regard 'virtual patients' and 'virtual scenarios' as being the same thing: the term 'virtual scenario' simply demedicalizes the concept.

 In OLab3, we used the term 'Scenarios' to refer to a set of maps, associated with a set of learners.
 They were kinda like a container for maps.
 In OLab4, we use the term 'scenarios' more generically to be more in line with the two definitions above.
 (The container for a set of maps in OLab4 is now called a Course.)